 This recipe makes the best side dish with a Mediterranean twist for Thanksgiving, Christmas, Easter or any other holiday.
 It also pairs very well with a grilled bavette steak served with Shallot steak sauce (dairy free, paleo, whole30, AIP)

-- potatoes.
-First of all, are potatoes whole30 approved?
-Yes they are.
-And if you want to be completely sure about that, you can check the whole30 program rules here.
-Now that you are reassured, let's talk more about potatoes.
+- Potatoes.
 The type of potatoes you use is very important.
 It makes the biggest difference when making this dish.
 So make sure to choose potatoes that are good for mashed potatoes (like Yucon Golds or Russets).

-- extra virgin olive oil.
+- Olive oil.
+You should use extra virgin olive oil.
 For Mediterranean people, the best butter substitute in mashed potatoes is extra virgin olive oil.
 Whereas butter is used a lot in Northern France traditional cuisine (in Brittany and Normandy), extra virgin olive oil is a staple in Southern France cuisine especially on the Mediterranean coast.

 - Peel and rince the potatoes.
 Cut them in quarters.